-If your operation's compliance with minimum standards does not improve sufficiently to reduce risk at your operation as a result of the voluntary or corrective action, we will reevaluate your plan to determine the appropriateness of its terms and conditions.
-As a result, we may:
+If your operation's compliance with minimum standards, rules, or statutes does not improve sufficiently to reduce risk at your operation as a result of the voluntary plan of action or corrective action plan, we will reevaluate your plan to determine the appropriateness of its terms and conditions.
+As a result, we may take one or more of the following actions:

-(1) recommend or impose additional conditions and/or increase inspections; or
+(1) Recommend or impose additional conditions;

+(2) Increase inspections; or

-(2) impose a more serious enforcement action.
+(3) Impose a more serious enforcement action.